Mangamahoe railway station: Services

 The first trains to serve Mangamahoe were of the mixed variety, being services that had already been running from Wellington up the Wairarapa Line to Masterton.
 As the railhead moved further north traffic increased as more communities were served and more primary produce could be railed out.

 The Wairarapa Line was completed to its ultimate terminus in 1897 which allowed the Railways Department to introduce the Napier Mail train to the Wairarapa Line.
-This service had been running between Napier and Palmerston North since the line through the Manawatu Gorge had been completed several years earlier.
-The Napier Mail was the first express passenger service to run regularly on the Wairarapa Line and served the Wairarapa until 1909 when it was diverted to once again run through the Manawatu Gorge and down the North Island Main Trunk to Wellington after the nationalisation of the Wellington and Manawatu Railway the previous year.
+This service had been running between Napier and Palmerston North since the line through the Manawatū Gorge had been completed several years earlier.
+The Napier Mail was the first express passenger service to run regularly on the Wairarapa Line and served the Wairarapa until 1909 when it was diverted to once again run through the Manawatū Gorge and down the North Island Main Trunk to Wellington after the nationalisation of the Wellington and Manawatu Railway the previous year.
 Thereafter a new express passenger service was introduced to run between Wellington and Woodville, being the Wairarapa Mail, which was essentially the Wellington to Woodville portion of the old Napier Mail.

 A new passenger service began in 1936 when the Railways Department introduced the Wairarapa railcars, offering passengers from Mangamahoe a faster and more comfortable service both north to Woodville and south to Wellington.
 The Wairarapa Mail passenger trains continued to run but in 1944 were reduced from their Monday – Saturday timetable to a thrice weekly service due to a severe coal shortage.
 It never recovered from this and was withdrawn completely in 1948.
 Several years later the Rimutaka Tunnel was opened, bringing an end to the mixed trains that had been plying the Wairarapa Line and the withdrawal of the Wairarapa-type railcars.
 Thereafter the new twin-set railcars provided the only passenger service to Mangamahoe and remained in service until after Mangamahoe was closed to passenger traffic in 1969.
 The 1959 railcar timetable lists Mangamahoe as a "stops if required" station for both northbound and southbound services.